 Sketch by Stephen Horlander.

-Today, I was very happy to see that Safari has implemented our design in their upcoming release, as evidenced by screenshots posted at Dustin Curtis’ site, here’s the image he posted:
+Today, I was very happy to see that Safari has implemented our design in their upcoming release, as evidenced by (screenshots posted at Dustin Curtis’ site, since removed), here’s the image he posted:

 There’s of course a lot more detail to this than just a couple of screenshots — covered in the in-depth article — but they seem to follow the overall design path we described there.